 The underwear market is always going to be around.
 And it has extensive fundamental issues—many companies don’t make underwear in plus sizes, and use packaging and materials that are bad for the environment, to name a few.
 Parade identified those issues and uses its products to solve pain points for its customers.
 Its underwear comes in sizes from XS to 3XL, is made in sustainable fabrics, and ships in sustainable packaging.

 Parade’s founder identified a great market and delivered a product that aims to solve a few fundamental needs.
 In doing so, Parade has reached a devoted customer base that has fueled its success.

-The first step to achieving product-market fit is to actually prove that your product is something customers want to buy.
+After you consider those questions and create the first iteration or MVP of your product, the second step to achieving product-market fit is to actually prove that your product is something customers want to buy.
 Sounds simple, but until you get your first few sales, you won’t be able to get feedback, which limits your ability to know how you’re doing or what changes you can make to improve.

 Nimi Kular, co-founder of Jaswant’s Kitchen, a business that sells all-natural Indian seasonings, says that the best way to validate your product is to start making sales.
 “Market research, surveys, and feedback from friends and family can point you in the right direction,” says Nimi, “but real product validation only happens when money changes hands.
 For us, that happened at the first few shows we went to, where complete strangers bought our product.
 That’s when we knew we were fulfilling a genuine need with a product people would pay for.”

 Starting to get real sales can also help you figure out what kind of business model does and doesn’t work for you.

 Real sales aren’t the only way to prove that a product will be lucrative, though.
 Here are a few other ways to do it.

 Kickstarter provides a built-in audience already interested in supporting new product ideas.
 It creates a low barrier to entry to try out your idea and see how the market responds.